apoorva-sin/Myntra-Interactive-Excel-Dashboard/README.md

 # Myntra-Interactive-Excel-Dashboard
-An interactive dashboard analyzing trends from the popular shopping app Myntra, created in Microsoft Excel.
+An interactive dashboard analyzing trends from the popular shopping app Myntra, created with Myntra's official color scheme.
+Created in Microsoft Excel using pivot tables, charts and advanced excel functions.

 Dataset procured from my Myntra Data Scraping and Analysis project.
 You can check that here -> https://github.com/apoorva-sin/Myntra-EDA